caente/caente.github.com/_posts/2016-06-17-practical-typeclasses.md

 isRecent(email.receivedDate)
 ~~~

-In this case however:
+In this case however(with the typeclass):

 ~~~
 isRecent(email)
 ~~~

 We cannot know how `isRecent` is using `Email`.
 So in a way, it can be considered harder to read.
-I rather think that the implementation detail was hidden.
+I rather think that the implementation detail is not leaking.
 On the other hand, the signature is enough to find out that information, the name helps, but is not the only source.

 The tradeoffs of typeclasses seems to be: hide information at the call site, but make the methods easier to understand and learn.
-And also add more domain constraints to your code at the type level, making it closer to correctness.
+And also add more domain constraints to your code at the type level, making it closer to correctness, since you need to know _at compile time_ if the object that you are passing to the method is "allowed".

+I strongly recommend to read **Scrap Your Type Class Boilerplate** in the _References_ section, for a better understanding of the scala machinery for typeclasses.

 # Bonus